 But the law never will...

 Just good ol’ boys never meanin’ no harm.
-Which implies, of course, that harm is somehow part of the equation to begin with.
-The pre-emptive defensiveness here is telling: The Dukes of Hazzard solidified the idea that the flag could have—or at least could claim to have—an alternate meaning besides the original one of defiant racism.
-But the show also made clear how awkward that alternate meaning can be.
-It suggested the way that a flag, layered onto to the body of a car, can have its own kind of layered meaning.
+Which acknowledges, of course, that harm is somehow part of the equation to begin with, but quickly moves on to other and less complicated things.
+The pre-emptive defensiveness on display in the song is telling: The Dukes of Hazzard solidified the idea that the flag could have—or at least could claim to have—an alternate meaning besides the original one: that it could be more than a symbol of, in every sense, the wrong side of history.
+But the show also made clear how awkward such aggressive revisionism can be.
+It suggested the way that the image of a flag, painted onto to the body of a car, can have its own kind of layered meaning.

 * * *